After depleted Leafs lose Matthew Knies, they’ll need their rookie forwards more than ever

 “I wish I knew more what he was saying because he’s so positive and so happy all the time,” said Woll, fresh off a 31-save shutout.

 The kids gave a decimated lineup a lift but, little did the Leafs know, their situation would become all the more desperate before Wednesday’s game was up.
 Midway through the second period, Golden Knights defenseman Zach Whitecloud walloped Knies, who had his head down, with a devastating open-ice hit.
 The fans in attendance were incensed by what they believed was a hit to the head.
-But a major penalty was rescinded and reduced to a minor for roughing after a review, and it Knies’ chest was the principal point of contact on the blow.
-Whitecloud’s feet also didn’t leave the ice until after, and as a result of, the play.
+But a major penalty was rescinded and reduced to a minor for roughing after a review, and Knies’ chest was the principal point of contact on the blow.
+Whitecloud’s feet also didn’t leave the ice until after, and as a result of, the impact.
 Daily Faceoff does not anticipate supplemental discipline from the NHL Department of Player Safety for the hit.
 The Leafs were none too happy about it in the moment but resisted the temptation to express displeasure post-game.

 “My view of the hit, I mean, it’s a tough call,” Berube said.
 “I’m not going to sit here and comment on the hit.
 [The league] thought it was a clean hit, so it’s a clean hit.”